Churches

 The Church office number is 07380 954043. email:poppletonparish@gmail.com

 All Saints Church, Upper Poppleton on the Green is also a Church of England establishment and has been on the original site since the 11 century but the building was replaced in the 19 century with a more modern and functional church.
-Services on Sundays are normally at 10am with evensong alternating between the two churches on the first Sunday of each month.
-At present there is no vicar but the church office is open should you require the services of the church for marriages, baptisms and funerals.
+Services on Sundays are at 10.30am with Evensong on the 1st Sunday of the month at 6.00pm.
+The Vicar is Reverend Simon Biddlestone who can be contacted at revsimonbiddlestone@hotmail.com or (01904) 868581.
+To arrange marriages, baptisms or funerals, or for any other matter, you can contact Simon or the church office.

 The Church office number is 07380 954043. email:poppletonparish@gmail.com